Hallgrímskirkja: Description

 Situated on the hilltop Skólavörðuholt /is/ near the centre of Reykjavík, the church is one of the city's best-known landmarks and is visible from throughout the city.
 State Architect Guðjón Samúelsson's design of the church was commissioned in 1937.
 He is said to have designed it to resemble the trap rocks, mountains and glaciers of Iceland's landscape, in particular its columnar basalt "organ pipe" formations (such as those at Svartifoss).
 The design is similar in style to the expressionist architecture of Grundtvig's Church (Grundtvigskirken) of Copenhagen, Denmark, completed in 1940, which has been described as a likely influence, alongside the expressionist Kirche am Hohenzollernplatz in Berlin, Germany (completed in 1933).

 Architecturally, Hallgrímskirkja consists of three parts: the tower with the distinctly curved side wings which house service facilities, a nave in more traditional architecture, and a sanctuary at the other end of the nave, whose cylindrical shape has been described as evoking Viking war helmets.
-Hallgrímskirkja also has a 244 ft (74.37 meters) dome.
+Hallgrímskirkja also has a 244 ft (74.37 meter) dome.

-Inside the church you can light a candle for a dead family member for 100 ISK (0.78 USD).

 Hallgrímskirkja is best described as a piece of Expressionist architecture because of its tower-like exterior, its rejection of traditional styles and its dynamic design.
 It was heavily influenced by the Grundtvigskirken, as noted above.
 Like Hallgrímskirkja, Grundtvigskirken, has an organ-like appearance.